 So much has happened since March!
 We have had several members of the club racing in a range of events, from marathons to duathlon to 70.3 events.
 We will share some of the highlights in this edition.

 As well as competing, the club has had a range of social events, from Watt Bike fun on a Friday evening to ‘Tequila and Tacos‘ on a Saturday (no lycra!).
 The club has also been supporting F3 and their Dorney run events, with several members of the club volunteering to be pacers.
 All club members found this really rewarding.
-Not only did we get to run 13.1 miles (or 20 in Gemma’s case!), we were able to support a whole range of runners achieve their goals, and support one of local triathlon-based organisers.
+Not only did we get to run 13.1 miles (or 20 in Gemma’s case!), we were able to support a whole range of runners achieve their goals and support one of the local triathlon-based organisers.

 Many members of the club are training for Ironman this year, and one of the big BTS events this month has been Marlow, with several members using this as their training race before the Ironman.
 We had 14 BTS members racing in different distances with several awards given to BTS top finishers.
 For me the event made me realise I have to concentrate on my running much more, dropping quite significantly in my position following the bike!
 However, the best part of the event was the BTS support – members were there from the start to the end, cheering on every single person.